serverless/blog/posts/2017-10-20-make-serverless-graphql-api-using-lambda-dynamodb.md

   )
 ```

 Pretty simple!
-To deploy it, define a service in `serverless.yml`, and set the handler to service HTTP requests.
+To deploy it, define a service in `serverless.yml`, and set the handler to service HTTP requests:

 ```yml
 # serverless.yml
 service: graphql-api